rudylee/robot/README.md

 ## Overview

-The architecture of this application is really simple.
-It consists of 3 main classes: Robot, Table and Command.
+This application consists of 3 main classes: Command, Table and Robot.

 ### Command

-Command class is responsible to parse command file and send the instructions to Robot class.
+Command class is responsible to parse command file and send the instructions to Robot object.

-It will also use Table class to check the validity of a position before moving or placing the robot.
+It will also use Table object to check the validity of a position before moving or placing the robot.

+The object of this class is initiated inside bin/robot.rb file.

 ### Table

 Table class represents the virtual table in this application.
 It has a method to check the validity of x-y position.
-The validation method is being used by command class before performing any movement or placement for the robot.
+This validation method is being used by command class before performing any movement or placement of the robot.

 ### Robot

-This class consists of methods to perform all the commands such as rotate, move and put.
+Robot class represents the robot in this application.
+It can perform all the commands such as rotate, move and put.
+The object of this class is initiated inside Command object.

 ### Improvement

-There are few places I think need some improvements.
+There are a few places I think need some improvements.
 The first one is the spec for command class.
 I believe it is better to use mock inside the spec for robot and table classes.

 The next one is get_direction method inside robot class.
 I think there should be better way to rotate the hash.